 Why You Should Always Choose a Self-Hosted WordPress Site

-The benefit to using hosted WordPress is ease of initial setup.
+The benefit that I can see to setting up hosted WordPress site is how easy it is to set up.
 And that’s all.
 Self-hosted WordPress sites are slightly more difficult to set up, but honestly, they have hosted WordPress.com sites beat in every other aspect.
 In my opinion, the only reason to choose a hosted WordPress.com site is if you’re looking for a free option and absolutely cannot afford $4-10/month for a self-hosted site.
 Note that the free WordPress.com plan is extremely limited.

 Now, there’s one final reason why you should always choose a self-hosted WordPress site over a hosted WordPress.com site.
 And that is: with a self-hosted WordPress site, you are in complete control of your content.
 You own it.
 No one can shut you down.
 (Unless you infringe on someone else’s copyright and they file a DCMA takedown notice.)